16. The ALFAM2 Model

 Important note on the f4 parameter

 The f4 parameter is only relevant when incorporation takes place.
 The value of f4 is determined for each time point in the simulation.
 The value is set to 1 when there is no incorporation, or before incorporation takes place.
-At the time of and after incorporation, the value of f4 is calculated using Equation 16.1.
+At the time of and after incorporation, the value of f4 is calculated according to Equation 16.1.

 Dynamics of the system